wikimedia/mediawiki-extensions-MachineVision/README.md

 #### Download and enable the extension
-1. Clone the extension repo into the `extensions` directory of your local Mediawiki installation:
+1. Clone the extension repo into the `extensions` directory of your local MediaWiki installation:
    `git clone "https://gerrit.wikimedia.org/r/mediawiki/extensions/MachineVision"`
 2. Run `composer install` in the MachineVision directory
 3. Add `wfLoadExtension( 'MachineVision' );` to your `LocalSettings.php` file
-4. Run `php maintenance/update.php` in your top-level Mediawiki directory
+4. Run `php maintenance/update.php` in your top-level MediaWiki directory

 #### Import a mapping file
 This extension will eventually support other providers, but for now testing and